neu-se/CS4530-Spring-2023/Assignments/project-grading.md

 * Process (20%)
   * This includes: use of a structured development process, including code reviews,  timely completion of sprint progress reports and individual/team surveys, and weekly meetings with TA Mentor.
   * This also includes appropriate division of labor within the project.
 For full credit, each member of the team must have at least 4 commits in the final delivered code.
-  * The breakdown of these components will be supplied later.
 * Product (40%)
   * 20% Successful delivery of your Minimum Viable Product as defined in your project plan
   * 10% Additional delivered features